SirNoods/SirNoods/README.md

 💻 **What I do**
 - 🧰 Build creative and technical tools in **Python** for automation, pipelines, and workflow improvements
-- 🎮 Develop games in Godot (GDScript) — currently working on [Spellbrawl](https://github.com/SirNoods/spellbrawl), a chaotic wizard fighting game
+- 🎮 Develop games in Godot (GDScript), currently working on [Spellbrawl](https://github.com/SirNoods/spellbrawl), a chaotic wizard fighting game
 - 🎶 Music production, sometimes experimental, sometimes not as much

 🧠 **Stuff I enjoy**